wp-plugins/participants-database/readme.txt

 * many form elements to choose from including dropdowns, checkboxes, radio buttons, image upload, rich text, etc.
 * export CSV files for interacting with other databases, mass email, print records
 * import CSV files to add large numbers of records from spreadsheets such as Open Office or Google Docs
-* form can be organized into groups of fields, making long forms easier to navigate and fill out
+* forms can be organized into groups of fields, making long forms easier to navigate and fill out

 = Database =